lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 The entire infrastructure for actually running queries and collecting timings runs as a server, created using the akka-http project.
 Each endpoint represents a different test case, and timing results are taken from inside of the application to only measure GeoWave and GeoMesa performance.
-Results are saved off to a AWS DynamoDB table for later analysis, and include information about the duration of the query, the timing to the first result of the query, as well as the cluster configuraiton information.
-These query servers run on AWS Elastic Container Service, and all query servers all sit behind an AWS load balancer to allow for multitenancy testing.
+Results are saved off to a AWS DynamoDB table for later analysis, and include information about the duration of the query, the timing to the first result of the query, and the cluster configuration information.
+These query servers run on AWS Elastic Container Service, and all query servers sit behind an AWS load balancer to allow for multitenancy testing.

 #### Ingest

 All data used for benchmarking these systems was loaded through custom Spark-based ingest programs.
-Initial attempts to use the command line tools provided by each of the projects were met with a few notable difficulties which made writing our own ingest programs the simplest solution.
-Both teams were consulted about our ingest tooling to verify we were performing the ingest correctly.
-Using our own versions of ingest tooling has the disadvantage that ingest timing results cannot be considered in the comparative analysis; however we determined that it was the best path forward to provide consistent and successful ingests of our test datasets into both systems with exactly the same data was our Spark-based tooling.
+Initial attempts to use the command line tools provided by each of the projects were met with a few notable difficulties;
+which made writing our own ingest programs the simplest solution.
+Both teams were consulted about our ingest tooling to verify their correct operation.
+Using our own versions of ingest tooling has the disadvantage that ingest timing results cannot be considered in the comparative analysis; however we determined that our Spark-based tooling was the best path forward to provide consistent and successful ingests of our test datasets into both systems.

 See _Appendix B: Details of Ingest Tooling_ for a more complete description of the ingest tooling.

-We recorded the size on disk, number of entries, tablet server information and other details for each dataset ingested.
+We recorded the size on disk, number of entries, tablet server information, and other details for each dataset ingested.
 These can be found in _Appendix C: Details of Ingested Data_

 #### Querying

-Queries are generated and submitted by the Query Servers in response to requests from clients.
-This arrangement was chosen because it allows for quick experimentation and prototyping of different parameters simply by tweaking requests while also ensuring that results are as reproducible as possible (the query server endpoints are written so as to ensure endpoint immutability).
-The upshot of this is that results generated for this report should be conveniently reproducible and that decisions about which results should be generated, in what order, and how many times are largely in the client’s hands.
+Queries are generated and submitted by the query servers in response to requests from clients.
+This arrangement was chosen because it allows for quick experimentation and prototyping of different parameters simply by tweaking requests while also ensuring that results are as reproducible as possible.
+The query server endpoints are written so as to ensure endpoint immutability.
+Results generated for this report should be conveniently reproducible, and decisions about which results should be generated, in what order, and how many times are largely in the client’s hands.

 For the "Serial Queries" tests, the specific queries were run one at a time, so that the only load on the GeoWave or GeoMesa system was a single query.
 For the "Multitenancy Stress" tests, a framework was used to produce a number of concurrent connections, so that we could test the multitenancy use case by querying the systems in parallel.

 One feature we did not compare in our performance tests is the use of secondary indexing.
-A comparison of that feature for both GeoMesa and GeoWave can be found in _Appendix A: Details of GeoMesa and GeoWave features_
+A comparison of that feature for both GeoMesa and GeoWave can be found in _Appendix A: Details of GeoMesa and GeoWave features_.

 ### Datasets

-We performed performance tests on three different data sets, which are described below.
+We conducted performance tests on three different data sets, which are described below.

 #### GeoLife

 This GPS trajectory dataset was collected as part of the Microsoft Research Asia Geolife project by 182 users in a period of over five years (from April 2007 to August 2012).
-A GPS trajectory of this dataset is represented by a sequence of time-stamped points, each of which contains the information of latitude, longitude and altitude.
+A GPS trajectory of this dataset is represented by a sequence of time-stamped points, each of which contains the information of latitude, longitude, and altitude.
 This dataset contains 17,621 trajectories with a total distance of 1,292,951 kilometers and a total duration of 50,176 hours.
-These trajectories were recorded by different GPS loggers and GPS- phones, and have a variety of sampling rates.
+These trajectories were recorded by different GPS loggers and GPS phones, and have a variety of sampling rates.
 91.5 percent of the trajectories are logged in a dense representation, e.g. every 1~5 seconds or every 5~10 meters per point.
-Although this dataset is wildly distributed in over 30 cities of China and even in some cities located in the USA and Europe, the majority of the data was created in Beijing, China.
+Although this dataset is distributed over 30 cities of China and even in some cities located in the USA and Europe, the majority of the data was created in Beijing, China.

 Text taken from the GeoLife user guide, found at https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/User20Guide-1.2.pdf

 ##### GDELT

-GDELT—Global Data on Events, Location and Tone—is a new CAMEO-coded data set containing more than 200-million geolocated events with global coverage for 1979 to the present.
-The data are based on news reports from a variety of international news sources coded using the Tabari system for events and additional software for location and tone.
+GDELT—Global Data on Events, Location and Tone—is a new CAMEO-coded dataset containing more than 200-million geolocated events with global coverage for 1979 to the present.
+The entries are based on news reports from a variety of international news sources coded using the Tabari system for events and additional software for location and tone.
 The data is freely available and is updated daily.
 The GDELT data we have tested against contains data up through August 2016.